CinnaBonZone/Psychic-Waffle/README.md

 # Psychic-Waffle

-A random self-project if I am able Todo it
+## About
+This is a random project that i am planning todo if o have the time for it
+## Progress
+None

+Random text